Updated: June 28, 2025

 Hyattsville, MD is located in Prince George's County, just a few miles northeast of downtown Washington, DC.
 This is one of the closest and most affordable suburbs on the list, which makes it particularly attractive for commuters who need short commutes and direct access to Metro, but without DC-level housing prices.
 The area is popular with young professionals, first-time buyers and those who prefer not to depend on the car.

 The cost of housing in Hyattsville remains relatively low, given its proximity to the city.
-Based on data for the end of 2025:
+Based on data for 2026:

 The housing stock includes older single-family homes, townhouses and new apartment developments near Metro stations.
 Although homes here are often smaller or older than those in more remote suburbs, for many buyers and renters, it is the combination of location and price that makes Hyattsville, MD a particularly attractive option near Washington, DC.